hackclub/hackclub/workshops/web_chat/README.md

 ### Adding Javascript

-- Create a new file called frontend.js - This will be the code that runs on someone's device when they visit your webpage
+- Create a new file called `frontend.js` - This will be the code that runs on someone's device when they visit your webpage
 - Add a `<script src="frontend.js"></script>` just before body ends

 <details>
-    <summary> This is how your HTML file should look now: </summary>
+    <summary> This is how the `index.html` file should look now: </summary>

 ```html
 <!DOCTYPE html>